Allanx495/Allanx495/README.md

 <h2>💡 About Me</h2>

 - 🎓 **Information Systems** student at **UC Riverside**
-- ⚽ Soccer enthusiast, movie lover (favorite genre: Westerns 🎥)
+- ⚽ Soccer enthusiast, movie lover
 - 🤝 Open to collaborating on **exciting projects!**

 ---